Many factors can affect the settlement value of a personal injury case, or completely kill your chances of getting any money.

 6. Can You Get Paid for Pain and Suffering in Florida Car or Truck Crash?

 Even if someone’s carelessness caused your injury in a Florida car or truck accident, you do not automatically get money for pain and suffering.
-Many Florida car or truck crash cases require that the injured person meet the tort threshold, which usually consists of a permanent injury, in order to get even one penny for pain and suffering.

 Not every Florida vehicular accident case requires that you meet the tort threshold, so you must understand the law cold.
 Do not expect the adjuster to explain the law to you.